Asaph24/flash_card_app/README.md

 # flash_card_app

-I'm making a flash card app using tkinter and pandas in python.
+Simple flash card app from French to English using Python Modules used: random, pandas, tkinter

+First text flips after 3 seconds, you can click the button To flip to the next pair.